NeaMods/PeltierTable/README.md

 # TEC sample stage   [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]

-Here, we provide both software and hardware design solutions to build a thermoelectric cooler/heater (TEC) sample stage with precision temperature control.
+Here, we provide software and hardware design to build a thermoelectric cooler/heater (TEC) sample stage with precision temperature control.
-The design is flexible and thus can be modified to fit any instrument.
-Our particular design files show a heater/cooler stage design to fit [neaSNOM/neaSCOPE](https://www.neaspec.com/) microscopes.
+The design is flexible and can be modified to fit any instrument.
+Our implementation is compatible with [neaSNOM/neaSCOPE](https://www.neaspec.com/) microscopes.

 ## Software installation

-We provide an easy-to-use, user-friendly software to control the Peltier stage.
 Launch the main application file: **heaterApp.py**

 This software was designed to run on Windows 10.
 However, we used Python modules that should allow cross-platform operation.